 Criteria: One recipient from each region — east, central, and west — each year.
 If there is no applicant from one of the regions, the board will/may award the three scholarships according to the other Awarding Criteria.

 Available to a graduate student at the University of Guelph studying at a Masters or Doctorate level.
 The candidate is chosen by the University’s Department of Plant Agriculture or School of Environmental Sciences, and approved by the Growers Group of Landscape Ontario and HRIO.

-Requirements for Eligibility: Students must be involved in a fulltime Landscape/Horticultural Program at the following schools (listed below).
+Students must be involved in a full time Landscape/Horticultural Program at the following schools (listed below).
 Candidates to be nominated by their instructor.

 The Cullen Scholarships are designed to encourage and inspire leadership qualities in students who have a passion and enthusiasm for the landscape horticulture industry.
 They will be awarded to contribution-oriented candidates who possess integrity, honesty, perseverance and initiative and who care about their fellow students, teachers, community and industry.

 Candidates will be selected by their peers and teachers.
 The Coordinator of the program will host an election process and submit a brief profile of the winning candidate to Mark Cullen and the Ontario Horticultural Trades Foundation.
 The profile will outline the character attributes of the successful candidate.